cubeslide-net/SkyWarsFFA/README.md

     Customize the Plugin & Insert your MySQL Credentials Restart Again
     Type /setup (With OP Permissions)
-    Follow the Setup Instructions of the /setup Comman
+    Follow the Setup Instructions of the /setup Command

 Note: The Plugin only works on 1.19+ but with Plugins like OldCombatMechanics and ViaRewind, you will give 1.8 Players their old feeling back.